 § 50.
-Conditions of activity licence
+Secondary conditions of activity licence

-(1) The following are the special conditions of an activity licence:
+The following secondary conditions apply to an activity licence:

-1) manufacturing activities for which an activity licence for manufacture of medicinal products has been issued, pharmaceutical forms and groups of medicinal products, including investigational medicinal products for the manufacture of which an activity licence for manufacture of medicinal products has been issued, and hazardous substances for the handling of which a corresponding activity licence has been issued;

-2) wholesale activities and groups of medicinal products for the handling of which an activity licence for wholesale distribution or manufacture of medicinal products has been issued;

-3) groups of medicinal products which general pharmacies and hospital pharmacies have the right and obligation to prepare;

-4) the right of the holder of an activity licence for manufacture of medicinal products or wholesale distribution of medicinal products to handle narcotic drugs and psychotropic substances; [RT I 2005, 24, 180 - entry into force 20.05.2005]
+- 1) manufacturing activities for which an activity licence for manufacture of medicinal products has been issued, pharmaceutical forms and groups of medicinal products, including investigational medicinal products for the manufacture of which an activity licence for manufacture of medicinal products has been issued, and hazardous substances for the handling of which a corresponding activity licence has been issued; - 2) wholesale activities and groups of medicinal products for the handling of which an activity licence for wholesale distribution or manufacture of medicinal products has been issued; - 3) groups of medicinal products which general pharmacies and hospital pharmacies have the right and obligation to prepare; - 4) the right of the holder of an activity licence for manufacture of medicinal products or wholesale distribution of medicinal products to handle narcotic drugs and psychotropic substances;

-5) a list of manufacturers and quality control undertakings performing contract work upon manufacturing medicinal products.
+5) the list of manufacturers and quality control enterprises performing contract work upon manufacturing medicinal products.